Dubai Virtual Assets and Related Activities Regulations of 2023 ( Explanation on what VARA is and how its licensing structure works.)

 • Platforms that use tokens to give advice and raise money.

-In short, a VASP is any business that lets people buy, sell, store, or invest in digital assets.
+In short, a VASP is essentially any business that enables people to buy, sell, store, or invest in digital assets.
 These companies have to follow VARA’s rules.

 What is the importance of obtaining a VARA license and when is it needed ?